-The outlook for the public sector in general remains uncertain, with levels of Government funding forecast to decrease in real terms, and inflationary pressures remaining high in the short term.
+The outlook for the public sector in general remains uncertain, with levels of Government funding forecast to decrease in real terms.

 The Authority's Medium Term Financial Plan currently shows a funding gap over the next few years.
 This will require either successful income generation schemes or additional efficiency savings to be made.